 - For this part, leave the paper on the floor under one ski.

 - Transfer all of your weight to that ski (i.e. stand on just the one ski).
-Then, have the person try to pull out the paper from beneath the ski.
+Then, have the person try to pull out the paper from beneath the ski in the grip zone area.

 If the person cannot remove the paper without ripping it, then those skis are probably fine.
 At least, so long as you’ve also passed the first test and determined that you’re not dragging the grip zone when standing on both skis.
 If the person can pull the paper out from underneath the ski, you’re probably too light for the skis.